openstack/networking-sfc/doc/source/contributor/sfc_port_chain_tap.rst

 Data model impact
 -----------------

-Add "tap-enabled" to the Port Pair Group port-pair-group-parameter attribute.
+Add "tap-enabled" to the Port Pair Group parameter.
 The "tap-enabled" field is set to "true" to enable the tap feature.
 The "tap-enabled" field is set to "false" to disable the tap feature.